d2r3v/SpeedCoding/README.md

 @Test
 public void test5() {
 	assertEquals(3, FibBase.findgcd(24,27));
+	assertEquals(1, FibBase.findgcd(25,27));
 }
 ```
 ## Question 6: Average number of letters and sentences per 100 words

 > The skeleton source code for this question is in the package `fibbase`.
 You may import the provided code as a Gradle project in Eclipse.

-Given a string, return the average number of letters per 100 words and the average number of sentences per 100 words.
+Given a string, return the average number of letters per 100 words, and the average number of sentences per 100 words (as integers).

 ### Test Cases